BUENOS AIRES, Argentina, Nov. 9, 2021 /PRNewswire/ --

 Consolidated Net Financial Debt

-As of September 30, 2020, our net financial debt position (cash, cash equivalents plus financial investments and financial NDF minus loans) totaled P$132,450 million, decreasing by P$11,585 million or -8.0% when compared to the consolidated net financial debt position as of September 30, 2019, which totaled P$144,035 million (restated in terms of the measuring unit as of September 30, 2020).
+As of September 30, 2021, our net financial debt position (cash, cash equivalents plus financial investments and financial NDF & interest rate swaps minus loans) totaled P$223,416 million, decreasing P$16,627 million or equally -6.8% when compared to the consolidated net financial debt position as of December 31, 2020, which totaled P$239,683 million (restated in terms of the measuring unit as of September 30, 2021).

 Investments in PP&E, intangible assets and rights of use assets

-Projects associated with the expansion of Cable TV and Internet services to improve the transmission and access speed offered to customers.
+Projects associated with the expansion of TV and internet services to improve our transmission and access speeds offered to our customers.

-Deployment of 4G coverage and capacity to support the growth of our mobile Internet service.
+Deployment of 4G coverage and capacity to support the growth of our mobile internet service and the improvement of its quality.

 Extension of our transmission networks in order to unify the different access technologies, reconverting the copper fixed networks into fiber or hybrid fiber-coaxial networks.